Sumterville in Sumter County, Florida — The American South (South Atlantic)

 In 1879 the state legislature directed that an election be held to determine a permanent county seat.
 In the election held on October 10, 1881, Sumterville was selected, but legal questions arose concerning the validity of the election and finally the legislative session on 1883 recognized the election and fixed the permanent county seat as Sumterville.

 On January 30, 1909 the courthouse burned and immediately there arose a movement to locate the county seat in another part of the county.
 Numerous elections were held, and finally Bushnell was declared the seat on March 20, 1912, all county offices were moved to Bushnell.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Adamsville (approx. 4.6 miles away); Pilaklikaha/Abraham's Town (approx. 5½ miles away); Ft.
-Armstrong (approx. 7.1 miles away); On This Spot (approx. 7½ miles away); Sumter County Farmers Market (approx. 8.9 miles away); Oak Grove Cemetery Confederate Veterans Memorial (approx. 8.9 miles away); Parson Brown Orange Tree (approx. 9.4 miles away); The Battle of Wahoo Swamp (approx. 9.8 miles away).
+Adamsville (approx. 4.6 miles away); Pilaklikaha/Abraham's Town (approx. 5˝ miles away); Ft.
+Armstrong (approx. 7.1 miles away); Baker House (approx. 7.4 miles away); On This Spot (approx. 7˝ miles away); Sumter County Farmers Market (approx. 8.9 miles away); Oak Grove Cemetery Confederate Veterans Memorial (approx. 8.9 miles away); Parson Brown Orange Tree (approx. 9.4 miles away).

 Credits.
 This page was last revised on July 22, 2018.
-This page originally submitted on July 23, 2013, by Tim Fillmon of Webster, Florida.
-This page has been viewed 531 times since then and 25 times this year.
+It was originally submitted on July 23, 2013, by Tim Fillmon of Webster, Florida.
+This page has been viewed 659 times since then and 18 times this year.
 Photos: 1. submitted on July 23, 2013, by Tim Fillmon of Webster, Florida.
 2. submitted on September 25, 2014, by James R. Murray of Elkton, Florida. • Bill Pfingsten was the editor who published this page.